Visit Strasbourg for fairy tale charm that will exceed your expectations. It’s definitely a must-see stop when visiting France.

-#2) The city of Strasbourg is declared a World Heritage Site by UNESCO and it is the only city in all of France to have this honor, where the whole city is declared a World Heritage Site.
+#2) The city of Strasbourg is declared a World Heritage Site by UNESCO and it is the only city in all of France to have this honour, where the whole city is declared a World Heritage Site.

 #3) Strasbourg is also home to the European Parliament, which is a strikingly modern building in contrast with the center of historic Strasbourg.

+It’s the capital city of Alsace and the official seat of the European Parliament, which you can visit.
 Tours are available and I think would be very interesting, but we were visiting on a holiday when everything was closed, but a tour of the European Parliament merits another reason to visit Strasbourg.

 #4) The Bike Paths in Strasbourg

-A whooping 500 km of them.
+There is a whopping 500 km of bike paths in Strasbourg.
 More than any other city in France.
-Bikes are everywhere and are a good option if you are sight-seeing outside the city center, not to mention environmentally friendly and easy on a travelers budget.
-They can be rented from hotels at reasonable rates.
+Bikes are everywhere and are a good option if you are sight-seeing outside the city centre, not to mention environmentally friendly and easy on a travellers budget.

 #5) Strasbourg Christmas Market

 I’m hardly alone in my love of Strasbourg.
 Check out Jeff’s post (from EuroTravelogue)to see what I mean: Storybook Villages Come to Life in Alsace, France.

 The Historic City Center is a firm favourite with Strasbourg visitors as it is in close proximity to almost all the sites.
 It is also close to the Central Train Station which is a huge plus in my book.